 5. Digitization, Increasing Automation, And Electrification

-The increasing use of these features in modern automobiles has revolutionized the auto repair industry and is putting pressure on auto repair shops to upgrade their technology to be able to provide maintenance and repair services for digitized, automated, and electric automobiles in 2021 and beyond.
+The increasing use of these features in modern automobiles has revolutionized the auto repair industry.
+It puts pressure on auto repair shops to upgrade their technology to provide maintenance and repair services for digitized, automated, and electric automobiles in 2021.
 Owners of these cutting-edge vehicles must be confident local auto repair shops have the trained technicians and technology to repair these technologically advanced vehicles properly.

 6. Enhanced Telematics And Connectivity

 New vehicles increasingly have telematics embedded in them.
-Training in telematics is becoming critical.
-Consumers must know the local auto repair shops can handle these new technologically-advanced automobiles and have the right parts to do the repairs the vehicles need, whether it’s to their telematics, connectivity, or sophisticated computer, electrical and mechanical systems.
+As a result, training in telematics is becoming critical.
+Consumers must know the local auto repair shops can handle these new technologically advanced automobiles and have the right parts to do the repairs the vehicles need, whether it’s to their telematics, connectivity, or sophisticated computer, electrical and mechanical systems.
 They must also market the competency of their shops to properly deal with the telematics and connectivity of even the latest, most cutting-edge, newer vehicles.
-According to the Auto Care Association, being able to deal with this trend and determining who has access to the data is essential for auto repair shops and the industry’s success.
+According to the Auto Care Association, dealing with this trend and determining who has access to the data is essential for auto repair shops and the industry’s success.

 7. Shortage of Techs

 Another trend the auto repair industry faces is the retirement of millions of shop techs.
 The concern is there are not properly enough trained automobile technicians to fill those millions of jobs now available.
 The Auto Care Association’s newly created job board is part of their proactive approach to addressing the auto repair tech shortage they will face in 2021 and ongoing.
-They are working with universities to teach STEM courses to aspiring automotive technicians and with automobile manufacturers to fill the job creation pipeline with millions of well-prepared automotive technicians.
+They are working with universities to teach STEM courses to aspiring automotive technicians and automobile manufacturers to fill the job creation pipeline with millions of well-prepared automotive technicians.